facebook Rock Layers & Fossils | Science Lesson For Kids | Grades 3-5

 Is there any evidence that a volcano caused all the animals to die here?

-No. Scientist have not found any volcanic ash in the rock layer.
+No. Scientists have not found any volcanic ash in the rock layer.
 They also ruled out that all the animals were eaten by sharks because very few shark bites have been found on other animals’ bones.
 There is no evidence to support these theories.

 What is the current understanding of how the fossil bone bed at Shark Tooth Hill formed?